tschuy/minecraft-server-control/README.md

 Minecraft Server Control
 ========================

-A Python script to control and back up a Minecraft server.
+A Python script to control and back up a Minecraft server running in ``screen``.

 This Python script allows you to control a Minecraft server through init.d-like commands.
 You can view the status of the server, start the server, and stop the server: